 Your veterinarian may recommend prednisone or prednisolone for your cat on a short-term basis for certain ailments, especially as an anti-inflammatory.

-The primary uses of the drug in cats are as follows:
+The primary uses of the drug in cats include:

-- To reduce swelling caused by allergies, from skin irritation to anaphylactic shock caused by insect stings
+- Reducing swelling caused by allergies, from skin irritation to anaphylactic shock caused by insect stings

 - Feline asthma